FAQ

 4. I maintain appropriate boundaries with my students.

 Instructors hold positions of power relative to our students.
-As part of practicing and modeling good consent, ethical instructors maintain boundaries with our students that are appropriate for that power imbalance.
+Practicing and modeling good consent requires maintaining boundaries with our students that are appropriate for that power imbalance.

 What counts as inappropriate behavior?